bazileos/arrowhead-conveyor-belt/README.md

 ### *transport-with-conveyor*

 Moves the conveyor belt from its current position to a given distance.
-This service accepts a **signed-distance** parameter (as a GET parameter of its REST endpoint) that specifies the aforementioned distance in millimeters along with the direction of movement.
+This service accepts a `signed-distance` parameter (as a GET parameter of its REST endpoint) that specifies the aforementioned distance in millimeters along with the direction of movement.
 A positive value means a forward direction (when the belt is moving away from the motor).
 A negative value means a backwards direction (when the belt is moving towards the motor).

 ### *transport-with-conveyor-end-to-end*

+Moves the belt with an entire length of the conveyor.
+This service accepts a `direction` parameter (as a GET parameter of its REST endpoint) that specifies the direction of the movement.
+The value of this parameter can be either `forward` or `backwards`.
+(The meanings of these directions are mentioned above.)